MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 A private DNS zone provides name resolution services within virtual networks.
 A private DNS zone is only accessible from the virtual networks that it is linked to and can't be accessed from the internet.

-1. In the portal, search for and select `Private dns zones`.
+1. In the portal, search for and select **Private dns zones** resource.

 1. Select **+ Create**.